-The Amiga version offers a bit better visuals here when compared to the Apple IIGS and the other available versions (except of the X68000), mainly because it gives more colors on screen (up to 32).
-Graphics here are identical to the Sharp X68000 version.
-Although running in up to 32 colors on screen, graphics combine beautiful evocative still images with detailed and appropriately grim characters similar to the other versions and adding a few extra details to the (Macintosh) original.
-In some cases during conversations, simple animations are involved such as, leaps and hands moving etc. Also the shooting-gallery or the bombing (!) screens are nicely drawn and animated.
-The Amiga version runs faster too when animated screens come up.
+GRAPHICS / SOUND The Amiga version has better visuals compared to the Apple IIGS and the other available versions (except of the X68000), mainly because it gives more colors on screen (up to 32).
+Although there are only 32 colors, the game combines beautiful, evocative still images with detailed and appropriately grim characters, similar to the other versions, adding a few extra details that are missing from the original MAC version.
+In some cases. i.e. during conversations, simple animations are involved such as lips and hands movement.
+Also the shooting-gallery or the bombing (!) screens are nicely drawn and well animated.
+The Amiga version runs faster when animated screens come up.
 The game's sound on the Amiga is also good with convincing 30s style tunes along with some sampled sound effects like gunfire, explosions and screams.